The OpenFaaS watchdog is responsible for starting and monitoring functions in OpenFaaS. Any binary can become a function through the use of watchdog.

 Technical documentation on the classic watchdog is available belong along with a table with all configuration options.

-of-watchdog is our next-generation watchdog which is in incubation within our openfaas-incubator organisation.
+of-watchdog is the next-generation of the OpenFaaS watchdog component hosted in the openfaas-incubator organisation.

 Pictured: various modes for the of-watchdog component